SSchoepfer/SSchoepfer.github.io/_posts/2019-06-28-Athletics.md

 - • Thu July 11th, BBall @ CSI
   - I missed way to many layups.
 Right shoulder hurts a bit when lifting and moving it around / to the left.
 I'm pretty sure this is from trying to dunk, which I dont have the technique down for.
 - • Sat July 13th, ~3m jog @ Silver Lake
   - Walked from Navy Pier, thru Hero Park, stretched in Silver Lake for a while, tried to stay in shade and on hilly areas and just mindful of form.
 Stretched again after 3 miles then walked back.
+- Mon July 15th, early morning ~2m bike ride from Navy Pier -> USPS in the ferry terminal and back, pre-work.